How can I manage my brace when my orthodontic practice is closed?

 - Drink water and milk only, limit sugary and fizzy drinks.

-- Snack on healthy foods (cheese, hummus, bread, yoghurts, fruit, vegetables) and avoid hard, chewy foods that might break your brace.
+- Snack on healthy foods.
+For instance, cheese, hummus, bread, yoghurts, fruit, vegetables.
+Avoid hard, chewy foods as these might break your brace.
+Click on the link below for healthy food ideas.

 - For those preparing for exams, avoid biting your nails or pens and keep up the good work, you are almost there!